lharinarayanan/notes-todolist-app/README.md

  ## Thus the user can signup/login if his account exists and can add edit remove notes and can check in or check out his todo lists which he can add/remove/edit.
  ### P.S
 1. Not much of emphasis has been given to styling of the webpage.
+2. The apache and mysql component in the XAMPP control pannel need to be started only once but it sholud be done after you log into your    system.